 This is what they ended up with, and after a few iterations over the years (including a swathe of fake grass) it’s really rather pleasant.

 On the right in this photo is the City Gallery, once a nice 1920s building but gutted now, and invariably a home of rather unconvincing ‘art’.
 You can see an example at Chairs at Wellington City Gallery.

 On the left, and better favoured with sunshine, are the glorious Art Deco city offices:

-What I’d call the ‘bottom’ end of the square opens out onto another horribly busy road, so the planners took the interesting course of springing a bridge off the square and providing a way over to the bay.
+What I’d call the ‘bottom’ end of the square should open out onto another horribly busy road, but the planners took the interesting course of springing a bridge off the square and providing a way over to the bay.

 The bridge is decorated with various strange artworks and emblems on poles by Maori artist Paretene Matchitt.
 They have the merit at least of not having been blown down over the years; indeed Wikipedia suggests they’ve made the bridge a tourist attraction… for very bored tourists, perhaps.
 You can read about them in the Sculpture Trail handout.

 Elswhere in the Square a playful touch creeps in.
 Nikau Palm decoration hides the pillars that hold the buildings up, and a few are even allowed to stand on their own…

 The planners also squeezed in a new City Library, which wiggles around into the remaining space at the back of the square.
 They even managed to include a water feature, though it’s hard to see why we need this one.